 Funds held in your brokerage accounts are not FDIC‐insured but are protected by SIPC.
 Funds in transit to or from Program Banks are generally not FDIC‐insured but are protected by SIPC, except when those funds are held in a sweep account following a deposit or prior to a withdrawal, at which time funds are eligible for FDIC insurance but are not protected by SIPC.
 See Betterment Client Agreements for further details.
 Funds deposited into Cash Reserve are eligible for up to $1,000,000.00 (or $2,000,000.00 for joint accounts) of FDIC insurance once the funds reach one or more Program Banks (up to $250,000 for each insurable capacity—e.g., individual or joint—at up to four Program Banks).
 Even if there are more than four Program Banks, clients will not necessarily have deposits allocated in a manner that will provide FDIC insurance above $1,000,000.00 (or $2,000,000.00 for joint accounts).
 The FDIC calculates the insurance limits based on all accounts held in the same insurable capacity at a bank, not just cash in Cash Reserve.
 If clients elect to exclude one or more Program Banks from receiving deposits the amount of FDIC insurance available through Cash Reserve may be lower.
 Clients are responsible for monitoring their total assets at each Program Bank, including existing deposits held at Program Banks outside of Cash Reserve, to ensure FDIC insurance limits are not exceeded, which could result in some funds being uninsured.
 For more information on FDIC insurance please visit www.FDIC.gov.
 Deposits held in Program Banks are not protected by SIPC.
 For more information see the full terms and conditions and Betterment LLC’s Form ADV Part II.

-‡ Checking accounts and the Betterment Visa Debit Card provided by and issued by nbkc bank, Member FDIC.
-Funds deposited into Checking will be eligible for up to $250,000 of FDIC insurance.
+‡Checking accounts and the Betterment Visa Debit Card provided by and issued by nbkc bank, Member FDIC.
+Funds deposited into Checking are FDIC-insured up to $250k for individual accounts and up to $250k per depositor for joint accounts.
 Betterment Checking made available through Betterment Financial LLC.
 Neither Betterment Financial LLC, nor any of their affiliates, is a bank.
 Betterment Financial LLC reimburses ATM fees and the Visa® 1% foreign transaction fee worldwide, everywhere Visa is accepted.
 Checking accounts do not earn APY (annual percentage yield).
 Betterment Cash Reserve and Betterment Checking are separate offerings and are not linked accounts.